Close Menu

 States who elected not to expand Medicaid under the ACA include: Alabama, Florida, Georgia, Kansas, Mississippi, North Carolina, South Carolina, South Dakota, Tennessee, Texas, Wisconsin, and Wyoming.

 Utah was also one of the states that did not want to expand Medicaid benefits to its citizens.
 However, in January 2020, full Medicaid expansion in Utah took effect.
 Now, adults between the ages of 19-64, with household incomes up to 138% of the poverty level qualify for Medicaid in Utah.
-As of May 2021, there were more than 60,000 low income adults under Utah’s Medicaid expansion program.
+As of May 2021, there were 60,000 low income adults under Utah’s Medicaid expansion program.
 The federal government is paying 90% of that cost.

 Nevada expanded Medicaid in 2014, and as a result, 204,000 people received Medicaid coverage.
 Most of those people were childless adults who were working, but whose employers did not offer health insurance.